z00mantwo/BoxTurtleMC/README.md

 Put you Pico in the BoxTurtleMC board and connect the board to your CANBUS cable.
 Make sure to power everything off before doing that and then bring everything back up.

-Check if the Pico is detected on the CANBUS with the command:
+Check if the Pico is detected on the CANBUS with the command `~/klipper/scripts/canbus_query.py can0`.
+Output should look something like:

 ```
 ~/klipper $ ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0